 Conclusion

 Understanding what is the point of wasps reveals that they are not just stinging pests but essential contributors to our ecosystems.
-From their role in pollination and pest control to nutrient cycling and decomposition, wasps play a vital part in maintaining the health and balance of our planet.
-By recognizing their importance and taking steps to protect them, we can help ensure that these often-overlooked insects continue to thrive and provide their valuable services for generations to come.
+In practice, from their role in pollination and pest control to nutrient cycling and decomposition, wasps play a vital part in maintaining the health and balance of our planet.
+By recognizing their importance and taking steps to protect them, we can help see to it that these often-overlooked insects continue to thrive and provide their valuable services for generations to come.